 - Self-employed 401(k) + other 401(k)s

 Even though Vanguard is the creator of mutual funds, Fidelity holds its own when it comes to offering some of the best low-fee mutual funds on the market.
-In fact, Fidelity offers a number of zero-fee funds.
-Meaning there’s a 0% expense ratio and no minimum investment requirement.
+Let’s take a look at a few of Fidelity’s most popular mutual fund classes.

 Fidelity has fully embraced app culture.
 Their app allows you to:

 - Pay bills